yairEO/tagify/README.md

 ## FAQ

-To render all the tags at the same line, without tags wrapping to new lines, add this to your `.tagify` CSS:
+To render all tags at the same line, without tags wrapping to new lines, add this to your `.tagify` *CSS Rule*:

 ```css
 flex-wrap: nowrap;